acamposxp/RcloneLab/README.md

 **RcloneLab** is a rclone GUI for Google Colaboratory, similar to Rclone Browser.
 Please consider contributing our project, any improved version of the code is welcome and much appreciate.

+[**Rclone**](https://rclone.org/) ("rsync for cloud storage") is a command line program to sync files and directories to and from different cloud storage providers.

-**Google Colaboratory** is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.
+[**Google Colaboratory**](https://colab.research.google.com/) is a free Jupyter notebook environment that requires no setup and runs entirely in the cloud.

 ## Installation